Tailstock DRO

 The M250 has graduations on the hand-wheel of the tailstock as well as on the barrel.
 This can be very useful for drilling holes to a particular depth, but the tailstock lead-screw is 2.5 mm pitch so it is a lot less convenient than one with a round number of millimetres per turn.
 Also, while it is easy to zero the hand-wheel dial, it is obviously not possible to zero the graduations on the barrel.

-As a result of my experiences with a collection of different linear measurement devices, I had a cheap digital caliper that I was pretty much guaranteed never to use.
+I had a cheap digital caliper that I was pretty much guaranteed never to use as I had a much better quality one which didn't drain the battery as quickly as the cheap one.
 Therefore, I decided to hack it up and turn it into a tailstock DRO, which would be likely to be used far more often and hence hopefully be slightly less wasteful in terms of batteries!

 This (terrible quality, sorry) photo shows the rear of the caliper body.
 I have fitted a 3 mm thick aluminium plate to the back of the body.
 It has small holes located over the screws that hold the caliper body together and large holes for two 20 mm × 3 mm NdFeB magnets (positioned arbitrarily such that they don't get in the way of the screws.
 The plate and the magnets are held in place with superglue.
 The magnets hold the caliper body to the tailstock body and saved me from having to make holes in this casting.